 In fact, that’s clearly what the CP-series refresh is focusing on.
 If nothing else, the CP88 is extremely easy to use.

-There is minimal menu-diving and all controls are clearly labelled.
+There is minimal menu-diving and all controls are clearly labeled.
 How you feel about this will depend greatly on your expectations.

 However, simplicity does come at a cost.
 As previously stated, we’ll dive deep into the details once we get to the Sound section of this review.